Family Sues Florida County After Paramedics Misdiagnose Woman’s Brain Hemorrhage as Drunkenness

 Contact an Attorney Today for Help

 If a family member of yours died because of a healthcare worker’s intentional failure to provide treatment, you could be entitled to receive damages.
-Contact Palm Beach County wrongful death lawyer Scott Smith for a consultation.
+Contact Palm Beach County wrongful death lawyers at Smith & Ball Injury Law for a consultation.